General Intelligence Assessment (GIA)

 The General Intelligence Assessment (GIA)

-The General Intelligence Assessment (GIA) is a cognitive ability assessment that provides an accurate prediction of the time it will take someone to get to grips with a new role/regime.
+Aptitude has been widely acknowledged as the most important predictor of job success.
+The General Intelligence Assessment (GIA) is a cognitive ability assessment that can help to predict how quickly an individual will take to get to grips with a new role or regime.

 We simply would not be where we are today without the GIA from Thomas International.
 The feedback that these assessments provide is invaluable.